-As at June 30, 2022, we had total indebtedness of \$31.7 million drawn from unsecured lines of credit.
+As at September 30, 2022, we had total indebtedness of \$80.0 million in secured bank loans drawn for general corporate purpose.
 In the past, we had incurred indebtedness in connection with our acquisitions and general corporate purposes.
 See "Part II -Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
 Generally, our loan agreements contain a number of covenants and other provisions that, among other things, may impose operating and financial restrictions on us and our subsidiaries.
 These restrictions could put a strain on our financial position.
 For example:

-- · they may increase our vulnerability to general adverse economic and industry conditions; - they may require us to dedicate a substantial portion of our cash flow from operations to payments on our loans, thereby reducing the availability of our cash flow to fund capital expenditure, working capital and other general corporate purposes; - they may require us to seek lenders' consent prior to paying dividends on our ordinary shares; - they may limit our ability to incur additional borrowings or raise additional financing through equity or debt instruments; and - they may impose certain financial covenants on us that we may not be able to meet, which may cause the lenders to accelerate the repayment of the remaining loan outstanding.
+- they may increase our vulnerability to general adverse economic and industry conditions; - they may require us to dedicate a substantial portion of our cash flow from operations to payments on our loans, thereby reducing the availability of our cash flow to fund capital expenditure, working capital and other general corporate purposes; - they may require us to seek lenders' consent prior to paying dividends on our ordinary shares; - · they may limit our ability to incur additional borrowings or raise additional financing through equity or debt instruments; and - they may impose certain financial covenants on us that we may not be able to meet, which may cause the lenders to accelerate the repayment of the remaining loan outstanding.